UDST/bayarea_urbansim/README.md

      conda update conda
      conda update anaconda

-urbansim. urbansim installation is described in its documentation.
+Urbansim. urbansim installation is described in its documentation.

      conda config --add channels synthicity
      conda install urbansim

-Some dependencies can be installed using conda. conda install gdal pandas six sqlalchemy GeoAlchemy2 can be installed using pip.
+Some dependencies can be installed using conda.

+`conda install gdal pandas six sqlalchemy GeoAlchemy2`

+Some can be installed using pip.

      conda install sqlalchemy pip
      pip install GeoAlchemy2